aws-solutions-library-samples/guidance-for-connecting-data-products-with-amazon-datazone/README.md

 3. The producer needs to run the Amazon DataZone environment's data source that publishes the data asset into the Amazon DataZone common business catalog.
 4. A consumer needs to create a project with an environment (based on data lake profile) that will be used to subscribe and consume the published data asset.
 5. A consumer needs to submit a subscription request (with its justification) to get and access grant to the published data asset.
 This is done from within the consumer's Amazon DataZone project in the Amazon DataZone portal.
 6. A producer needs to accept the subscription request in the Amazon DataZone portal, so that access to the data asset is granted to the consumer.
-Consumer project environments (based on data lake profile) will be added as targets of the subscription automatically or manually by the consumer in the Amazon DataZone portal.
 7. A consumer needs to put in place a mechanism that allows for the consumption of the published data asset.

 With this high level process in mind, this solution will provide a set of mechanisms that will simplify or automate the activities described above, including: